appirio-tech/lc1-challenge-app/docs/edit_api_usage_30046908.md

 Then the url remain in ```http://localhost:8000/edit/#/new```.

 ### 2. Edit _"Information for Public Browsing Section"_
 >All the following steps are described in the edit page after creating a draft challenge successfully or retrieving an existing challenge.
+Sample challege id: 177.

 This section has 4 fields: Challenge Title, Overview, Description and Tags.
 And they will be initialized from the challenge entity.